tausheef/pandas1/README.md

-from pathlib import Path

-# Content for README.md
-readme_content = """
 # 📊 Pandas Practice Projects

 This repository contains two hands-on data analysis projects built using **Pandas**, a powerful Python library for data manipulation and analysis.